By Junaid Imdad, Blogger & Local SEO Strategist

 5. Local Link Building & Citations

-While backlinks still matter, local links carry more weight for location-based rankings.
+While backlinks still matter, local links carry even more weight when it comes to Google Maps SEO and improving your location-based rankings.

 Tips: